Search

 Most of us probably don’t think too much about our laundry routines.
 But when it comes to bath towels, there are lots of things we do on a regular basis that promote build-up:

-- The cause: Using too much detergent, especially in front-loading machines which use less water and [NS1] are likely to leave a residue behind.
+• The cause: Using too much detergent, especially in front-loading machines which use less water and are likely to leave a residue behind after the wash cycle.

-- The fix: Use about half the recommended amount of detergent.
-We suggest choosing a detergent specially formulated for high-end bath towels, such as Heritage Park Laundry Essentials.
+• The fix: Use about half the recommended amount of detergent.
+We suggest choosing a liquid detergent specially formulated for high-end bath towels, such as Heritage Park All-Purpose Laundry Detergent

 Using fabric softener

-- The cause: Using liquid fabric softener, which is oil- and petroleum-based and leaves a slick coating on towel fibers.
+• The cause: Using liquid fabric softener, which is oil- and petroleum-based and leaves a slick coating on towel fibers, making them less absorbent.

 Using dryer sheets